ryanlennon/developer-exercise/ruby/youtube/README.markdown

 ##Youtube Readme

 I created a Rails application and constructed a youtube app so the code for the .rb and .erb files comes from that application.
-Basically you need to put it in a rails app to get it going.

 To create a quick rails app: